Driver Routing and Scheduling with Synchronization Constraints: Methodology

 We define our composite neighborhood through $\paramNeighborhoods$ operators.
 In every iteration of our local search, we select the best solution $S$ in our composite neighborhood.
 We continue this search until we reach a time limit or no further improvement is possible, indicating that we found a local optimum with respect to our composite neighborhood, and return the best solution found so far.

 All $\paramNeighborhoods$ operators in our composite neighborhood follow a best-improvement strategy, that is, they modify the current solution until no further improvement is possible.
-However, when fully enumerating all possible modifications, we might obtain many solutions with small structural differences but the same objective function value.
-That is because small changes, such as shifting the departure time of a single ride segment, do not necessarily affect the total number of drivers needed.
-Considering all solutions with the same objective function value in every step and operator would increase the computational effort tremendously.
+In every iteration, multiple new solutions are generated.
+Any of these new solutions can then be further explored and serves as a basis for creating multiple modified solutions in the next iteration.
+However, exploring all these possible modifications would result in an unreasonable computational effort.
+Moreover, many of the solutions show only minor structural differences but have the same objective function value because small changes, such as shifting the departure time of a single ride segment, do not necessarily affect the total number of drivers needed.
 Therefore, we focus only on a small subset of promising solutions.
 We introduce a secondary objective as a tiebreaker that allows us to differentiate and rank solutions with the same primary objective value.
 This secondary objective accounts for the remaining amount of working time $\metricRemainingWT(S)$ of drivers who are active in the current solution $S$, considering only the remaining working time before starting or after finishing their route:

 Solutions with a high remaining working time $\metricRemainingWT(S)$ might offer a higher potential for consolidating driver routes and thus allow for reducing the number of drivers.
-Hence, we order solutions with identical objective function values by decreasing amount of remaining working time and consider only the first $\paramSolutionsKept$ solutions in each iteration step of every operator.
+Hence, we order solutions with identical primary objective function values by decreasing amount of remaining working time and consider only the first $\paramSolutionsKept$(\%) out of this list in each iteration.
+At minimum, we keep an absolute number of $\paramSolutionsKeptAbsMin$ solutions per iteration.

 Due to the synchronization requirements present in the \gls{DRSPMS}, standard local search operators are not applicable.
 Instead, we developed seven problem-specific operators.
 These operators address different problem attributes, precisely the composition of driver routes $\routeDriverCND(S)$, the composition of vehicle routes $\routeVehicleCND(S)$, and the departure times $t(S)$ in a solution $S$.
 Table \ref{tab:neighborhoods} provides an overview of these operators, which are defined as follows: